DR Congo Travel and Tourism Guide

 If that's a mouthful in African, in English it means: 'The all-powerful warrior who because of his endurance and inflexible will to win will go from conquest to conquest leaving fire in his wake'.

-The country gained independence from Belgium in 1960 and has experienced a series of political and social upheavals since then.
+After independence from Belgium , the country experienced a series of political and social upheavals.

 The most recent conflict began in the late 1990s and involved several African nations and armed groups vying for control of the country's vast mineral wealth.